-Renovation of Private Sector Buildings Grant Scheme
+Retrofitting of Private Sector Buildings

-Renovation of Private Sector Buildings Grant Scheme
+Retrofitting of Private Sector Buildings

 Who is eligible?

-It is important to note that any enterprises whose principal activities fall under the following sectors and sections of the NACE Rev. 2. are ineligible for the Renovation of Private Sector Buildings Grant Scheme outlined above:
+It is important to note that any enterprises whose principal activities fall under the following sectors and sections of the NACE Rev. 2. are ineligible for the Retrofitting of Private Sector Buildings Grant Scheme outlined above:

-Agriculture, Forestry and Fishing (NACE: Section A
+Agriculture, Forestry and Fishing (NACE: Section A)

 Manufacturing, Processing and Marketing of Tobacco and Tobacco Products (NACE: Section C12)